 A balanced system: social equity and geographic value in the guidelines use comprise the remaining 50 percent.
-These factors consider how many people live and work near transit corridors.
+These factors consider how many people live and work near transit in this process.
+Productivity factors based on land corridors.
 Corridors that score well on social equity and geographic value factors will be targeted for at least an all-day service level of 30-minute frequency.